 Insulation may not seem like a budget-friendly option, but when you consider the long-term savings you soon realise it’s definitely worth the investment.
 While the exact savings will depend upon numerous factors, it’s estimated the right insulation could save you almost £150 a year.
 This is based on houses which don’t currently have any insulation fitted.

 It takes around two years to see the full money-saving benefits, and it’s also worth keeping in mind you should choose a reliable supplier.
-Only high-quality insulation sold by companies like Insulation Giant, will provide you with the energy saving benefits you’re hoping for.
+Only high-quality insulation sold by companies like Insulation4less, will provide you with the energy saving benefits you’re hoping for.

 Stop leaving appliances on standby

 A tip that costs you absolutely nothing and can save you a significant amount of money, is to stop leaving appliances on standby.
 Most of us are guilty of leaving things switched on when they’re not in use such as televisions, kettles and phone chargers.
 The trouble is, they actually use a lot more electricity than you might realise on standby.

 So, if you’re looking for a really budget-friendly way to make your home greener, turn off as many appliances as you can when they’re not in use.

 At one time, LED lightbulbs were pretty expensive compared to fluorescent lights.
 However, these days they’re really affordable.
 They cost a lot less to run than fluorescent bulbs and they’re actually better for your health too.
 Fluorescent lighting is known to cause headaches and fatigue, so if you are still using them, now’s the time to reconsider.
 They also last a lot longer too, so it’s definitely worth following this simple tip.